Yvette Francis-McBarnette: Career

 Francis-McBarnette's first medical position was at Bellevue Hospital in New York City.
 She later became director of the sickle cell anaemia clinic at Jamaica Hospital Medical Centre in Queens and managed the St Albans Family Medical Center.
 In 1966, together with colleagues Dr. Doris Wethers and Dr. Lila Fenwick, she started the Foundation for Research and Education in Sickle Cell Disease.

 Francis-McBarnett used antibiotics with her patients, with positive results, although the effectiveness was not confirmed until fifteen years later in an article in The New England Journal of Medicine.
 By 1970 her clinic had screened over 20,000 school children for the disease, placing those with the disease on antibiotics, which some continued to take throughout their lives.

 She was invited to join a White House committee focusing on effective management of the disease.
 The committee's work led to the 1972 National Sickle Cell Anemia Control Act, signed by President Richard Nixon, which used federal funds for screening, counselling, education and research.

 Personal life

-She was married to Olvin R. McBarnette, and they had six children, and three grandchildren.
-Her son Bruce McBarnette is a champion athlete.
+She married Roscoe C. McBarnette in 1959, and the couple had three children.

+In her mid-70s, Francis-McBarnette enrolled in graduate philosophy courses at Hunter College.
+She also owned a summer home in Oak Bluffs, Martha’s Vineyard, where she and her family spent summers.